-Thistledown on Yellow Mountain is a beautiful twenty two acre retreat site that is nestled in the Southern Appalachian Highlands.
+Thistledown on Yellow Mountain is a beautiful twenty acre retreat site that is nestled in the Southern Appalachian Highlands.
 It is located on the side of Big Yellow Mountain off 19E in Minneapolis North Carolina between Spruce Pine and Elk Park.
 The exceptional views and the peace filled woodland forest and grassy meadows provide a chance for guests to reconnect with nature.
 Guests may come as a retreat to get away from the daily stress of life or may come to take classes or gather with friends.
-Thistledown is open to individuals or groups.
-It is a great meeting site for small boards, support groups, study groups, small group celebrations or individuals who want to be away from daily distractions.
+Thistledown is open to individuals and groups.
+It is a great site for small boards, support groups, study groups, intimate weddings, family reunions or individuals who want to be away from daily distractions.
+A hot breakfast comes with room reservations and additional meals can be purchased with advance notice.

-There are 7 sleeping rooms for guests providing 10 individual beds.
+There are 7 sleeping rooms for guests providing 11 individual beds.
 There are 3 large deck areas and a large gathering room with two sitting areas and a large dining table.
 Meals are served family style on the deck overlooking the mountains, if weather permits, or in the gathering room on cool, rainy days.
 A campfire circle provides an area to sit around a fire and star gaze.
+There are 1.5 miles of rustic trails in the woods, a swing sanctuary and a labyrinth on site.
 A small mediation garden provides a perfect place to sit and enjoy the wildlife.
 The center offers art classes in a small nurturing environment.
 Two studios are available for classes in stained glass and wood turning.
 Healing touch is also offered on site to promote self healing and relaxation.
+The surrounding area provides opportunities for hiking, fishing, golfing, antiquing, crafting, snow skiing, picking apples, tasting wine, listening to great music and just exploring the mountain culture.

-Nearby areas of interest include: Grandfather Mountain, Beech Mountain, Sugar Mountain, Linville Falls, Linville Caverns, Blue Ridge Parkway, Appalachian Trail, Roan Mountain, Mast General Store, The Blowing Rock, Banner Elk Winery, Crossnore School and Ben Long Fresco, Elk River Falls and Trosley Farm
+Nearby areas of interest include: Grandfather Mountain, Beech Mountain, Sugar Mountain, Linville Falls, Linville Caverns, Blue Ridge Parkway, Appalachian Trail, Roan Mountain, Mast General Store, The Blowing Rock, Banner Elk Winery, Linville Falls Winery, Roan Mountain State Park, Penland School of Arts, Crossnore School and Ben Long Fresco, Elk River Falls, hiking the Linville Gorge, Table Rock, Roan highlands and much much more.

 Lees McRae College and Appalachian State University are also located nearby.